Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	16. Special categories:  Diversifying, Hedonological, Galactic Politics
 	17. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy; Empire<->Commonwealth
 37. Hydroponic Farms
+	1. Challenge cured:  Photosynthetic Plague
+	2. Challenge cure interpretation:  Closed environment farming permits crops to be grown despite the plague and brings in the appropriate research talent to research curing it.
-	1. Mechanism proposal:  Wow, literalism.
+	3. Mechanism proposal:  Wow, literalism.
-	2. Mechanism proposal:  There's no reason to assume this technology is anything but what it says on the tin.
+	4. Mechanism proposal:  There's no reason to assume this technology is anything but what it says on the tin.
 It's so straightforward!
-	3. Downside analysis:  This is so much less impressive than the other technologies in the game - I'm not saying it wouldn't work like it says! - that it comes off as boring and unmarvelous.
+	5. Downside analysis:  This is so much less impressive than the other technologies in the game - I'm not saying it wouldn't work like it says! - that it comes off as boring and unmarvelous.
-	4. Trivia:  The icon for this technology is a dome in space with fields and trees inside of it, suggesting that this is a distrct-by-district version of the massive structures used for Zero Gravity Farms.
+	6. Trivia:  The icon for this technology is a dome in space with fields and trees inside of it, suggesting that this is a distrct-by-district version of the massive structures used for Zero Gravity Farms.
-	5. Mechanism proposal:  This technology likely extends into vertifarming and urban agriculture in general, which some people (such as me!) do consider futuristic and awesome.
+	7. Mechanism proposal:  This technology likely extends into vertifarming and urban agriculture in general, which some people (such as me!) do consider futuristic and awesome.
-	6. Bureaucratic waste analysis:  Literal, although I guess it could inspire intransigence for sheer boringness.
+	8. Bureaucratic waste analysis:  Literal, although I guess it could inspire intransigence for sheer boringness.
 There could also be concern that the galaxy has tons of biological production already.
 Not sure though.
-	7. Utopia rating:  5/5
+	9. Utopia rating:  5/5
-	8. Public protection rating:  5/5
+	10. Public protection rating:  5/5
-	9. Technological smoothness:  4/5
+	11. Technological smoothness:  4/5
-	10. Technological extremophilia:  2/5
+	12. Technological extremophilia:  2/5
-	11. Stress/Boredom rating:  1/5 (Dull)
+	13. Stress/Boredom rating:  1/5 (Dull)
-	12. Kind of person most protected:  Verticulturalists
+	14. Kind of person most protected:  Verticulturalists
-	13. Special categories:  Anti-Popular, Failsafe
+	15. Special categories:  Anti-Popular, Failsafe
-	14. Conversion potential:  Unknown.
+	16. Conversion potential:  Unknown.
 38. Distributed Desalination
 	1. Mechanism proposal:  Also literal.
 	2. Downside analysis:  These systems really are marginal in productivity.
 They could work wonders... if tended for centuries...
 We could green deserts with this tech!
 Eventually...
 The description says, "the ability to produce fresh water in nearly limitless quantities,"  but that's not a reasonable expectation.
 Like with the Beyonder Engines, I suspect that this technology requires playing a trick with temporality to understand: *with sufficient patience*, you can get infinite water out of distributed desal.